Mammals and parrots share characteristics, leading to confusion over their scientific classification.

 Many parrots pair for life, forming a strong bond with another parrot, only breeding with their chosen partner.
 However, not all parrots are monogamous.

-Similarly, parrots look after their young, protecting them from predators and other dangers.
+Similarly, parrots look after their young, protecting them from predators and other threats.
 They actively take on the parental role, teaching their young how to forage and care for themselves.

 Parrots also show affection to humans.
 As captive birds, they love interacting with their owners and cuddling up to those they trust.
-They’ll also attempt to preen their owners once the bond is built.
+Once the bond is built, they’ll also attempt to preen their owners.

 Brain Function